-21. Supervision Agreement Form: Currently, all supervisors must sign a "Supervisor Responsibility Statement" whereby the supervisor signs under penalty of perjury that he or she meets the requirements to become a supervisor, and understands his or her specific responsibilities as set forth in law.
+21. Supervision Agreement: Currently, all supervisors must sign a "Supervisor Responsibility Statement" whereby the supervisor signs under penalty of perjury that he or she meets the requirements to become a supervisor, and understands his or her specific responsibilities as set forth in law.

-The Committee has proposed that a "Supervision Agreement" would replace both the "Supervisor Responsibility Statement" and the "Supervisory Plan" forms.
+The Committee has proposed that a "Supervision Agreement" would replace both the "Supervisor Responsibility Statement" and the "Supervisory Plan" described in #20 above.
 The "Supervision Agreement" would be completed by both the supervisor and supervisee, and signed under penalty of perjury.
-It would include information about the supervisor's qualifications, an acknowledgement of supervisor and supervise responsibilities, and a collaboratively developed supervisory plan.
+It would include information about the supervisor's qualifications, an acknowledgement of supervisor and supervisee responsibilities, and a description of the collaboratively developed goals and objectives of supervision.
 The original would be retained by the supervisee and submitted to the Board upon application for licensure.
+(See LMFT Language, Attachment C for an example draft "Supervision Agreement").